 Can a scholarship fund donor select a scholarship award winner?

-No. The University and NSHE policies dictates the responsibility for the final selection of scholarship award recipients to the University's Office for Financial Aid and Scholarships.
-Appropriate University departments may make nominations for scholarship recipients, and the Office for Financial Aid and Scholarships is the final determination for recipient eligibility and adherence to scholarship criteria.
+No. The University and NSHE policies dictate the responsibility for the final selection of scholarship award recipients to the University's Office of Financial Aid and Scholarships.
+Appropriate University departments may make nominations for scholarship recipients, and the Office of Financial Aid and Scholarships is the final determination for recipient eligibility and adherence to scholarship criteria.

 To ensure a donor's charitable intent for their donation, the University must have full control of the donated funds; and the contributor's intent in making the payment must have been to benefit the organization itself and not the individual recipient.
 More information can be found in IRS publication 526, regarding charitable contributions, which states, in part, a donor cannot deduct as a charitable contribution, a contribution to a specific individual.